Horizon 2020 pillar: Excellent Science

 The Natural History Museum in Vienna as one of the largest non-university research institutions in Austria creates a social lab.
-This multi-stakeholder social lab will strengthen RRI within the institution at a strategic level, create new alliances between science and society and will also intensify internal communication and awareness raising processes on the topic within the museum.
+The museum aims at getting more inclusive and following an RRI approach in future initiatives.
+This multi-stakeholder social lab will strengthen RRI within the institution at a strategic level, create new alliances between science and society and will also intensify internal communication and awareness raising processes on teh topic within the museum.

 Managers and facilitators

 Social Lab Manager: Ilse Marschalek, projectmanager and researcher at the Center for Social Innovation, Vienna, Austria.

 Social Lab Facilitator: Maria Schrammel, project manager and researcher at the Center for Social Innovation, Vienna,Austria.